emtnezv/rhf2s308_experience/README.md

 systemctl mask create_ap
 ```

 The networking on this device is managed by `connman`, but if you try to connect to wifi using `connmanclt` right now, you will get a `No Carrier` error.
-This is because (for some reason) there are two instances of the `wpa_supplicant` service:
+This is because (for some reason) there are two instances of the `wpa_supplicant` service started.

 ``` bash
 root@rhf2s308:# ps -aux | grep wpa_supplicant